 There's no significant difference in nickel concentration between the control and other bio-solids treatments.
-The maximum concentration was obtained at 4ton/ha, while the minimum at 6ton/ha treatments.
+The maximum concentration was obtained at 4 tons/ha, while the minimum at 6 tons/ha treatments.
 Nickel concentration in soil is shown in Figure (16).

-T0: control, T1: 2ton/ha, T2: 4ton/ha, T3: 6ton/ha, T4: 8ton/ha.
+T0 : control,T1 : 2ton/ha,T2 : 4ton/ha,T3 : 6ton/ha,T4 : 8ton/ha.

 Figure (16): Zinc and nickel concentrations in soil.

-As shown in Figure (16), the maximum zinc concentration was obtained at 8ton/ha bio-solids treatment, which insignificantly different from the control.
-There are no significant differences between the control and the different bio-solids treatments.

-For cupper and lead, there are no significant differences among different biosolids treatments.
+As shown in Figure (16), the maximum zinc concentration was obtained at 8ton/ha bio-solids treatment, which insignificantly differ form the control treatment.
+There are no significant differences between the control treatment and the different bio-solids treatments.
+For cupper and lead, there are no significant differences among different bio-solids treatments.

 Chromium and molybdenum concentrations were less than the detection limits.

-It could be concluded that soil characteristics were not significantly affected by bio-solids application for the same reason mentioned earlier in plant analysis.
+It could be concluded that soil characteristics were not significantly affected with bio-solids application for the same reason mentioned earlier in plant analysis.